maczniak/dev_diary/reading/programming_rust.md

 * A `String` or `&str` or `&&str`
 * A `FnMut(char) -> bool`
 * A `&[char]` (not a `&str`, but a slice of `char` values).
-If you write out the list as an array literal, you may neeed to use an `as` expression to get the type right.
+If you write out the list as an array literal, you may need to use an `as` expression to get the type right.
 Otherwise, Rust will be confused by the fixed-size array type `&[char; 2]`, which is unfortunately not a pattern type.